 |High School:||Shadow Mountain|

-• Also owns the school record for most consecutive games scoring a goal (8).
+• Holds the school record for most consecutive games scoring a goal (8).

 • Earned First-Team NSCAA All-Regional and First-Team All-Pac-12 recognition in addition to being named a Second-Team Scholar All-America by the NSCAA.

 • Was named to Pac-12 All-Academic Second Team.

 • Concluded her junior season as ASU’s leader in goals (14) and points (32) for the third consecutive season.

 • Finished tied for first in the Pac-12 in goals per game (0.67) and third in points per game (1.52).

 • Was named the Pac-12 Women’s Soccer Offensive Player of the Week on Sept.
 15 after she scored five goals in ASU’s wins over New Mexico State (two goals) and Nevada (three goals) at the Cats Classic in Tucson.
 The three goals vs. Nevada, which came in the span of less than six minutes (5:46), represented the second time she tied the single-game school record for goals.

 • Earned Pac-12 Offensive Player of the Week honors a second time after scoring her ninth goal in ASU’s 1-1 tie vs. No. 1 UCLA (Sept.
 26). • Farquharson had two goals in both ASU’s 2-0 win at USC (Oct.
 17) and its 2-1 win at Utah (Nov.
 2), the ninth & 10th multi-goal games of her career.

 • Was limited due to injury in ASU’s NCAA contests vs. Northern Arizona and Kentucky.

 • Earned Second-Team All-Pac-12 and Second-Team NSCAA All-Region honors.